svm-zhang/parallel_compute/asst1/prog4_sqrt/README.md

 SIMD implementation entirely, as it introduces extreme workload imbalance across the lanes.

-- Speedups from serial, SIMD, and multi-core (32 tasks) implementations on Ryzen 7950x:
+- Speedups from serial and SIMD implementations on Ryzen 7950x:

     ![Q4_3 speedup Ryzen](./Q4_3_7950x.png)

-- Speedups from serial, SIMD, and multi-core (8 tasks) implementations on Apple M1 machine:
+- Speedups from serial and SIMD implementations on Apple M1 machine:

     ![Q4_3 speedup m1](./Q4_3_m1.png)